-- ► What is model-checking, and how is it used?
-What is the difference to Floyd-Hoare logic? - ► What is a FSM/Kripke structure? - ▶ Which models of time did we consider? - ► For LTL, CTL: - What are the basic operators, when does a formula hold, and what kind of properties can we formulate? - Which one is more powerful? - Are they decidable (with which complexity)? - ► Which tools did we see?
+- What is model-checking, and how is it used? - What is the difference to Floyd-Hoare logic? - What is a FSM/Kripke structure (and what is the difference)? - Which models of time did we consider? - ► For LTL, CTL: - What are the basic operators, when does a formula hold, and what kind of properties can we formulate? - Which one is more powerful? - Are they decidable (with which complexity)? - ► Which tools did we see?
 What are their differences/communalities?